AqeelAqeel/Resume-Recommendations/README.md

 # ➤ The Dataset & EDA

-This getting started guide is a little bit longer, but will give you some superpowers.
-Spend a minute reading this getting started guide and you'll have the best README file in your town very soon.

 ## Attaining Data

 The dataset consits of 9,055 rows of data across 6 labels.
 These labels, the job titles, serve as the classes that the model will be trained to predict.